MaduraDias/Outlook_Addin_LeaveNotify/README.md

 npm install -g yo generator-office
 ```

-## Creating the Addin App and Installing Dependencies
+## Creating the outlook Add-in App and Installing the Dependencies

 Run following commands on the Command Prompt